Lamoine – Your Place on the Ocean

 As of March 1, 2011, Seacat’s Rest Oceanside Suite is recognized by the State of Maine Department of Environmental Protection as an Environmental Leader in Hospitality, scoring 174 points, 74 more than is needed to qualify.
 Read more about how we qualify here.

 Outside you will enjoy your own ocean side of the house.
 Chaise lounges, a gas grill, picnic table, fire pit and your own stairway to the shore await you.
-Don’t expect a large lawn, we preserve the wild blueberries, bunchberries and serviceberries, towering pines and sheltering oaks.
+Don’t expect a large lawn, we preserve the wild blueberries, bunchberries and serviceberries, towering pines and sheltering oaks as mandated by our laws.
 We limit the folks in the house to 5, but have had more on occasion.
 We have parking for two cars.

 “SeaCat’s Rest is….purr-fect.”